Zipcoder/reveal-slides-light/md/big_data/intro-to-sql.md

 Right now in order to do that you could try using a `WHERE` clause, but you'd have to know some information about the rows beforehand.
 Instead we may group a column with a Group By.

-Lets write a query to list teachers who have equivilent experience together.
+Let's write a query to list teachers who have equivilent experience together.

 -